LostBeard/SpawnDev.BlazorJS/README.md

 # IDisposable
 NOTE: The above code shows quick examples.
 Some objects implement IDisposable, such as JSObject, Callback, and IJSInProcessObjectReference types.

-JSObject types and Callback types will dispose of their interop resources when their finalizer is called if not previously disposed.
+JSObject types will dispose of their IJSInProcessObjectReference object when their finalizer is called if not previously disposed.

+Callback types must be disposed unless created with the Callback.CreateOne method, in which case they will dispose themselves after the first callback.
+Disposing a Callback prevents it from being called.

 IJSInProcessObjectReference does not dispose of interop resources with a finalizer and MUST be disposed when no longer needed.
+Failing to dispose these will cause memory leaks.

 IDisposable objects returned from a WebWorker or SharedWorker service are automatically disposed after the data has been sent to the calling thread.